carolineand3rson/15-min-wage/README.md

 The goal of this project is to have a presentable r shiny application which does linear regression analysis and residual analysis of major cities which will include both cities that have raised the minimum wage and those that have not.

-THis project looks to see if raising the minimum wage does in fact raise the standard of living in American cities.
+This project looks to see if raising the minimum wage does in fact raise the standard of living in American cities.